How to Keep an Ant Colony

 Feeding Your Colony

 Feeding is perhaps the most important part of keeping your colony healthy.
 Most species need both sugars (for nourishing the adult ants) and protein (for feeding the larvae).
 Sugars must come in liquid forms.
 You can feed your ants sugar water or honeywater.
 Ants can regurgitate food to larvae and other worker ants, so they don’t need the food to be directly in the nest to eat it.
+If you just received your ants and you're reading this, yes, you should feed them today!

 Protein can come in the form of:

-• Fruit flies
+Fruit flies

-• Crickets
+Crickets

-• Cockroaches
+Cockroaches

-• Mealworms or superworms
+Mealworms or superworms

-• Other insects without pesticides or chemicals
+Other insects without pesticides or chemicals

-• Table scraps
+Table scraps

-• Some seeds
+Some seeds

 Insects will always be healthier than table scraps for the ants, but when your colony is larger, sometimes it’s easier to feed them leftovers.
 Live feeding—especially in small colonies—can be harmful for the ants.
 It is almost always better to pre-kill the insects.

 You can create sugar water by mixing sugar and water in a tube or container and then putting tiny drops in your ants setups, depending on colony size.
 Make sure to not put drops that are big enough for the ants to get stuck and drown.
 It can also be provided through a liquid feeder, which tends to be much more effective as colonies grow.
+Small ants are especially vulnerable to large drops - use a toothpick to place tiny drops no larger than the ants in the tube.
+It may be a good idea to feed the ants on a piece of tinfoil for easy removal later!

 Larger ants will typically need more food.
 For ants such as Camponotus or Formica, it's important to feed them enough (especially when they have hungry larvae, which need insect protein to become new workers!).
 Try to match the size of the brood pile (the pile of eggs, larvae, and pupae) in protein each time you feed.
+Camponotus, Formica, and Lasius will typically have visibly larger gasters (abdomens) when fed.
+If your ants look very skinny, they may want more food!

 Some ants are granivorous, meaning they eat seeds for their carbohydrates instead of sugar.
 Common seeds that granivorous ants can eat are:

-• Chia
+Chia

-• Kentucky Bluegrass
+Kentucky Bluegrass

-• Evening Primrose
+Evening Primrose

-• Dandelion
+Dandelion

-• Crushed almonds - a favorite for some!
+Crushed almonds - a favorite for some!

 Heating Your Ant Colony

 Heating is vital to many species of ants and recommended for most.
 If you purchase ants from Statesideants.com, their preferred temperature and heating gradient will be noted on their information page.
 You can provide heat using heating cables, heating mats, or simply using a space heater.
 Many ants will grow faster with ample heating, and some may be stunted or not grow at all without it, such as harvester ants.
-For heating cables, simply lay part of the cable over one side of the nest; this is an easy way to provide a gradient.
-Make sure this heating is not too close to the water source, or it could cause condensation and flooding.
-For heating mats, try to form a similar gradient by placing the nest/tube only barely onto the mat.
-Space heaters, incubators, and other more general sources of heat can work, but should be set more conservatively to avoid accidental overheating, and are typically only efficient for heating many colonies.
+It is important that when you heat a test tube setup, you heat the front of the tube, under or just in front of the entrance cotton.
+Putting heat on or near the water reservoir often causes floods!
+Ensure that the entire nest isn't hot to the touch!
+If the ants are trying to get away from the heat, it may be too much.

 Diapause

 Some species need diapause (sometimes erroneously referred to as hibernation) in order to continue growth.
 If you purchased your ants from Statesideants.com, their diapause needs will be listed on their information page.
-Diapause for such species needs to happen for 2-4 months (varying by species) to ensure the colony continues growing healthily.
+Diapause for most species needs to happen for 2-4 months (varying by species) to ensure the colony continues growing healthily.
 Most species will give off clear signs to tell you when they’re ready to diapause, such as a drop in activity and brood count.
 A well-fed colony makes this especially easy, since the reduction in brood won’t be associated with a lack of food.
 Once ready to diapause, most species will only have early-instar larvae.
 During diapause, the ants should not be fed.
 It is recommended to feed your ants a large amount of food prior to hibernation to minimize deaths, and succeedingly a large amount afterwards.

 To achieve diapause, you can use a mini fridge, fridge, or wine cooler to chill the ants.
 The recommended temperature for diapause is around 38-42 degrees Fahrenheit, and it should not drop much lower; essentially, a bit above freezing.
 You don’t want frost or ice to form in the ants’ nests, and you don’t want to actually freeze the ants.
 If you decide to use something less reliable like an outdoor garage or shed during the winter, ensure that the environment doesn’t get below the recommended temperatures.
 Diapause typically brings some deaths.
 However, for the most part, ants may look deceased (curled up), and really just be deep in hibernation.
 This dead look can occur—especially in larger ants—sometimes for up to a week after exiting diapause.
 It may also only last for minutes.